-NFS AscentTM, the Company's next generation platform, offers a technologically advanced solution for the auto and equipment finance and leasing industry.
-NFS Ascent'sTM architecture and user interfaces were designed based on the Company's collective experience with global Fortune 500 companies over the past 40 years combined with UX design concepts.
+NETSOL's next generation platform offers a technologically advanced solution for the asset finance and leasing industry.
+NFS Ascent's architecture and user interfaces were designed based on NETSOL's collective experience with blue chip organizations and global Fortune 500 companies over the past 40 years combined with modern UX design concepts.
 The platform's framework allows auto captive and asset finance companies to rapidly transform legacy driven technology into a state-of-the-art IT and business process environment.

-At the core of the NFS AscentTM platform is a lease accounting and contract processing engine, which allows for an array of interest calculation methods, as well as robust accounting of multi-billion-dollar lease portfolios in compliance with various regulatory standards.
-NFS AscentTM, with its distributed and clustered deployment across parallel application and high-volume data servers, enables finance companies to process voluminous data in a hyper speed environment.
+At the core of the NFS Ascent[®] platform is a lease accounting and contract processing engine, which allows for an array of interest calculation methods, as well as robust accounting of multi-billion-dollar lease portfolios in compliance with various regulatory standards.
+NFS Ascent[®], with its distributed and clustered deployment across parallel application and high-volume data servers, enables finance companies to process voluminous data in a hyper speed environment.

-NFS AscentTM has been developed using the latest tools and technologies and its n-tier SOA architecture allows the system to greatly improve a myriad of areas including, but not limited to, scalability, performance, fault tolerance and security.
-We believe that the transition from NFSTM to NFS AscentTM allows:
+Our premier solution has been developed using the latest tools and technologies and its n-tier SOA architecture allows the system to greatly improve a myriad of areas including, but not limited to, scalability, performance, fault tolerance and security.
+NFS Ascent[®] empowers users with:

-- Improvement in overall productivity throughout the delivery organization: - The features of the integrated Business Process Manager, Workflow Engine and Business Rule Engine, will provide flexibility to our clients allowing them to configure certain parts of the application themselves rather than requesting customization. - o The NFS AscentTM platform and the SOA architecture allow us to develop portals and mobile applications quickly by utilizing our existing services. - The n-tier architecture allows us to intelligently distribute processing and eases application maintenance.
-The loose coupling between various modules and layers reduces the risk of regression in other parts of the system as a result of changes made in one part of the system and follows proven and accepted SOA principles. - Improvement in talent acquisition and retention: - Because NFS AscentTM has been developed using the latest technologies and tools available in the market, it is helping us in attracting and retaining top engineers. - Better customer satisfaction: - o As a result of the powerful NFS AscentTM platform and improvement in the talent pool, the quality of our deliverables has increased.
+- Improvement in overall productivity throughout the delivery organization: - o The features of the integrated Business Process Manager, Workflow Engine, Business Rule Engine and Integration Hub provide flexibility to our clients allowing them to configure certain parts of the application themselves rather than requesting customization. - The NFS Ascent[®] platform and the SOA architecture allow us to develop portals and mobile applications quickly by utilizing our existing services. - The n-tier architecture allows us to intelligently distribute processing and eases application maintenance.
+The loose coupling between various modules and layers reduces the risk of regression in other parts of the system as a result of changes made in one part of the system and follows proven and accepted SOA principles. - Improvement in talent acquisition and retention: - Because NFS Ascent® has been developed using the latest technologies and tools available in the market, it is helping us in attracting and retaining workforce equipped with the skills required to match our vision to strive for constant innovation. - Amplified customer satisfaction: - NFS Ascent[®] and NFS Digital empower not only the finance company and dealerships, but the end customer as well with self-service digital tools allowing a seamless customer experience throughout the customer journey from origination till contract maturity.